tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

     .Map(x => Add(32)(x));
 ```

-And finally, we can use the short-hand notation C# provides to apply the curried
+To simplify the process even further, we can utilize the shorthand notation that
-functions:
+C# provides to apply the curried functions:

 ```csharp
 var f = degrees